elskr/sfc-abm_cocos/README.md

 - All the Plots Produced in the Experiments.
 In the case of the sensitivity experiments lighter grey lines correspond to higher values of the parameter.

-- The Executable Files to run simulations of the benchmark model by your own (in both the Baseline and Sensitivity Scenarios) and the R Scripts required to transform and analyze the results, and plot the figures.
+- The Executable Files to run simulations of the model by your own (in both the Baseline Empirical Validation and Policy Experiments Scenarios) and the R Scripts required to transform and analyze the results, and plot the figures.
 (See Read Me doc. in the “Launch Simulations” Folder)

 ##Prerequisites